National Bank of Turkey

-The National Bank of Turkey was founded in 1909.
+The National Bank of Turkey was a commercial bank in Turkey founded in 1909.
 The majority capital came from founding shareholders Sir Ernest Cassel, Lord Revelstoke and Sir Alexander Henderson.
 The initial impetus for the bank's creation came about as a result of the Young Turk Revolution.
+The bank operated until 1931.

+Prior namesake ventures

+Before the founding of the National Bank of Turkey in 1909, two prior initiatives had used the same name, generally referred to by their French name Banque Nationale de Turquie.
+The first one was promoted by French entrepreneur Ariste Jacques Trouvé-Chauvel, considered by the Ottoman government in 1853, but not implemented.